Appledore, Kent: Religion

 The medieval parish church is dedicated to Saints Peter and Paul.
+In the 2021 Cencus, around 60.3% of residents identified as Christian.

 Transport

 The B2080 is a local road connecting Appledore with Tenterden and Brenzett, where it meets the A259 South Coast Trunk Road.
 The Royal Military Road follows the canal southwest from Appledore to Rye.
 The Marshlink Line railway line runs between and via Appledore railway station, which is around 1.5 miles from the village.
 The line reduces from dual to single track beyond the station towards and Hastings.